It’s Sri Lanka’s answer to Bondi Beach and the tourist capital of the country, but what really are the best things to do in Arugam Bay?

 Although there’s a lot of fun to be had in and around the area like shopping and surfing, one of the top things to do in Arugam Bay is hit the beaches and relax!

-Grab a coconut, get your suncream on and take this time to enjoy the beach life.
+Grab a coconut, get your suncream on and take this time to enjoy one of the best beaches in Sri Lanka.

 Arugam bay is only a small place with a population of a few hundred.
 Everything is dotted along one road, parallel to the coast.